s-j/hpstr-jekyll-theme/_posts/2016-08-21-hyperloglog.md

 ### Open question ###

 The *register width* in LogLog methods is the number of bits needed to represent the position maximum position of the first 1 bit.
-There are `m = (beta / se)^2` such registers, where beta is a method-related constant and se is desired standard error, say 0.01.
-I guess this comes from `StdErr = StdDev / sqrt(N)` for a sample mean of a population (ref. [wikipedia](http://en.wikipedia.org/wiki/Relative_standard_error#Relative_standard_error)), but my knowledge of statistics is a bit too rusty to really understand this.
-Consequently, my understanding of the papers is that LogLog has `beta = 1.30`, HLL has `beta = 1.106` and HLL++ has `beta = 1.04`, but I might be wrong.
+There are m = (beta / se)^2 such registers, where beta is a method-related constant and se is desired standard error, say 0.01.
+I guess this comes from StdErr = StdDev / sqrt(N) for a sample mean of a population (ref. [wikipedia](http://en.wikipedia.org/wiki/Relative_standard_error#Relative_standard_error)), but my knowledge of statistics is a bit too rusty to really understand this.
+Consequently, my understanding of the papers is that LogLog has beta = 1.30, HLL has beta = 1.106 and HLL++ has beta = 1.04, but I might be wrong.
 After all StreamLib code used these three numbers completely randomly in methods and tests.
 When I asked what was correct, they asked me back.
 Honestly, I don't know :)

 ### The Code ###